top of page

 Or Be Free…

 That is a poem I wrote some years ago.
-I‘ve struggled with demons and cruel inner voices that emotionally manipulate and abuse me everyday for as long as I can remember.
+I have struggled with demons and cruel inner voices that emotionally manipulate and abuse me everyday for as long as I can remember.
 They distract me from doing things I love, taking care of myself, and finding, even feeling, happiness.

-I’ve worked tirelessly for years to try and silence, ignore, and devalue what they’d say, and it rarely worked.
-Or it would, but only for a short time and the efforts it took to keep them at bay would soon overwhelm me.
+I have worked tirelessly for years to try and silence, ignore, and devalue what the voice would say, and it rarely worked.
+Or if it did, only for a short time, and the efforts it took to keep them at bay would soon overwhelm me.
 The more time lived with the demons and voices, the more exhausted I became just being me.
-It honestly felt like I was constantly swimming in place against a strong current.
-I am grateful that I never reached a point where I felt like giving up and allowing the current to take me.
-Somehow I knew if I did, I would drown.
+Honestly, it felt like I was swimming against a strong current, never getting anywhere.
+I just kept swimming, fearful that if I gave up and allowed the current to take me, I would drown.
 And so, following Dory’s advice (Nemo was my son’s favorite movie when he was young), I just kept swimming.

 However, the last few years, especially 2021, finally pushed me to my limits.
-And I felt ready to admit, I couldn’t keep swimming anymore (sorry, Dory).
-I needed to reach a shore and rest, or find peace in floating in calmer waters.
+I finally felt ready to admit, I couldn’t keep swimming anymore.
 So, I reached out to my doctor.
-I am again, very fortunate, to have a wonderful MD who listens and works with me when it comes to my concerns.
-They are not just a clinician or diagnostician, looking to find the exact label that fits my situation and then throw medication at me.
-Together, we discussed my history, both physical and mental, but also emotional.
+I am very fortunate to have a wonderful MD who listens and works with me when it comes to my concerns.
+They are not just a clinician or diagnostician looking to find the exact label that fits my situation and then throw medication at me.
+Together we discussed my history, physical and mental, as well as emotional.
 We discussed MY concerns, and they let me lead the conversation.
-After a few meetings exploring possibilities (through tests) and options (through research and conversation), it’s been made clear that I am in fact an individual with Attention Deficit Disorder (ADD).
+After exploring possibilities (through tests) and options (through research and conversation), it has been made clear that I am in fact an individual with Attention Deficit Hyperactive Disorder (ADHD).

-In hindsight, there absolutely was nothing wrong with me.
+In hindsight, there was nothing wrong with me.
 There still isn’t.
 I’m human.
-And every human, though we look alike, act alike, and want and need some of the same things, is an individual.
-A sentient and unique vessel, with its own ways of processing data, including experience, knowledge, and emotions.
-It’s been proven that our experiences can actually alter the way our brain functions!
-I just think that is so fascinating, don’t you?
-Anyway, I’d believed for a very long time, for many reasons, that when a person needed medication or treatment to function, it meant there was something wrong.
-I mean, isn’t that what medication is for?
-To make us “better”?
-To treat an ailment or disease?
-In many cases, that is true.
-However, I’ve come to realize that there is no normal, or perfect.
-Everyone needs some form of treatment in their life.
+And every human, though we look and act alike, and want and need some of the same things, is an individual.
+A sentient and unique vessel, with its own way of processing data, including experience, knowledge, and emotions.
+Unfortunately, I’d believed for a very long time that when a person needs medication or treatment, it means there is something wrong with them.
+Medication and treatment exists to make us “better”.
+To treat an ailment or disease.
+To correct an error.
+Well, in some cases, that may be true.
+But I’ve come to realize that there is no normal, or perfect.
+Everyone needs some form of treatment or mediation in their life.
 Sometimes that treatment is going for a run, or meditating, or shopping.
 And sometimes, it’s drinking, or getting high, or engaging in high-risk behaviours.
 Either way, we’re all ‘medicating’ ourselves somehow.
 And that’s what I was trying to do for so long.
-I was exploring the plethora of options for self medicating, some healthy, some not so healthy.
-I just kept swimming so I wouldn’t drown, and also hoped I would build the muscles up enough that I could overcome the current myself.
-But alas, I never did.
+I was exploring the plethora of options for self-medicating, some healthy, some not so healthy.
+I just kept swimming so I wouldn’t drown, while hoping I would build up enough muscles that I could overcome the current myself.
+The truth was… is that my brain simply doesn’t work the way society (schools, workplaces, etc.) requires it to.
+So it’s not me that requires medicating, it’s society that requires it of me.

 Approximately one month ago, I was prescribed a medication for my demons.
-It took a lot of courage for me to fulfill that prescription and then give it a chance.
+It took a lot of courage for me to fulfill that prescription and then take the first pill.
 After as much research and reflection as I could handle, I took the first dose.
 Within days, I could feel the difference.
-And now, I haven’t felt a demon, or heard a cruel inner voice since.
-I’m still shocked, but it is the best kind of shock I’ve ever felt.
-I think the biggest shock for me though, was the realization that the inner abuse I’d been surviving and fighting my whole life was a symptom of ADD.
-I had absolutely no idea that was a part of it.
-I’d simply believed, and found reading to support those beliefs, that ADD was all about focus, executive functioning, and behaviour.
+And since then, I’ve barely felt a demon, or heard a cruel inner voice.
+It’s been the best kind of shock I’ve ever felt.
+But I think the biggest shock for me, was the realization that the inner abuse I’d been surviving and fighting my whole life was a symptom of ADHD.
+I had absolutely no idea that could be a part of it.
+I’d simply believed (and found reading to support those beliefs) that ADHD was all about focus, executive functioning, and impulse control issues.
 This realization allowed for me to finally not only accept, but better understand myself.
 And now, I am free.

 Free to wake each day and feel it’s freshness.

-Free to pursue endeavours I’d given up on because the demons and inner voices convinced me to.
+Free to pursue endeavours I’d given up on because of the demons and inner voices.

 Free of daily conflict and confrontation with negativity.

-Free to enjoy the waves, or swim to shore, or float in peace with the sun or moon shining on my face.
+Free to enjoy the waves, and let the current take me with the sun shining on my face.

 I no longer feel small, or the need to stay small.
-And it’s nice.
+And it’s really nice.

 xo